Highland Park, NJ

 A dedicated advisory committee is overseeing this project, ensuring it reflects community priorities and supports the Borough’s long-term vision.

-Matthew Hale - Council Member, Economic Development
+- Matthew Hale - Council Member, Economic Development

-Peter Bilton - Member, Safe Walking & Cycling Committee
+- Peter Bilton - Member, Safe Walking & Cycling Committee

-Alvin Chin - Project Area Resident
+- Alvin Chin - Project Area Resident; Planning Board Member

-Rebecca Hersh - Director, Main Street Highland Park
+- Rebecca Hersh - Director, Main Street Highland Park

 Resources

-Resolution No. 5-25-132 Professional services agreement wiтh Arterial LLC
+- Resolution No. 5-25-132 Professional services agreement wiтh Arterial LLC